2016 PKAL Summer Leadership Institute for STEM Faculty

 The PKAL Summer Leadership Institute is designed for both early and mid-career STEM faculty engaged in leading projects aimed at transforming undergraduate STEM education in their classrooms, departments, and institutions.
 The five-day intensive Institute provides faculty participants with the theory and practice required to effectively manage the politics of such change and contribute to the national STEM higher education reform effort.

 PKAL has been offering Summer Leadership Institutes since 1996.
 Currently, over 40 percent of Institute alumni hold positions of leadership on their home campus.
-Institutes will be held this year at Claggett Center, a retreat and conference center overlooking the fields of Sugarloaf Valley near Frederick, Maryland and at the Baca Campus of Colorado College in the heart of the Rocky Mountains.
+Institutes will be held this year at Claggett Center, a retreat and conference center overlooking the fields of Sugarloaf Valley near Frederick, Maryland.

 Additionally, the Institute strategically utilizes a combination of introspection and experiential learning—along with a variety of other approaches that include, but are not limited to case studies, role-playing, and collaborative problem-solving exercises—in order to empower a cadre of leaders who are equipped to: